 Read: PostgreSQL WHERE

-In Postgresql, we show the date between two dates timestamp, let’s understand through an example.
+In PostgreSQL, we show the date between two dates as a timestamp.
+Let’s understand through an example.

 Create a table named timestp.